apex/up/docs/06-commands.md

 Install the latest or specified version of Up.
 The OSS and Pro versions have independent semver, as bugfixes and features for one may not be relevant to the other.

+If you're an Up Pro subscriber, `up upgrade` will _always_ install Up Pro, even when `--target` is specified, there is no need to specify that you want the Pro version.

 ```
 Usage: